 Given the nature of the brain’s desire to keep you safe at all costs, even if that means making you afraid to leave the house (studies show people are more afraid of public speaking than they are of death), people have a default belief system that is riddled with limiting beliefs.
 Your brain has no shortage of excuses as to why you can’t or shouldn’t do something.
 It’s much safer that way, you see.
 That’s why I think of self-improvement in terms of escaping The Matrix.

 What’s trapping you is your own belief system.
 But once you realize your beliefs are the construct of a mind designed to keep you from taking risks, you can take conscious control of the process and swap your limiting beliefs for beliefs that are empowering.
+These tips will make you unstoppable, this is the key.

 We’re not judged by our intentions, but by our results.
 That’s why you have to let data be your guide.
 If you’re getting the results you desire, by definition you’re doing the right things.
 If you’re not getting the results you desire, you are not.
 It really is that simple.